nathants/libaws/readme.md

 >> libaws -h | grep ensure | head

-codecommit-ensure             - ensure a codecommit repository dynamodb-ensure               - ensure a dynamodb table ec2-ensure-keypair            - ensure a keypair ec2-ensure-sg                 - ensure a sg ecr-ensure                    - ensure ecr image iam-ensure-ec2-spot-roles     - ensure iam ec2 spot roles that are needed to use ec2 spot iam-ensure-instance-profile   - ensure an iam instance-profile iam-ensure-role               - ensure an iam role iam-ensure-user-api           - ensure an iam user with api key iam-ensure-user-login         - ensure an iam user with login
+codecommit-ensure             - ensure a codecommit repository dynamodb-ensure               - ensure a DynamoDB table ec2-ensure-keypair            - ensure a keypair ec2-ensure-sg                 - ensure a sg ecr-ensure                    - ensure ECR image iam-ensure-ec2-spot-roles     - ensure IAM EC2 spot roles that are needed to use EC2 spot iam-ensure-instance-profile   - ensure an IAM instance-profile iam-ensure-role               - ensure an IAM role iam-ensure-user-api           - ensure an IAM user with API key iam-ensure-user-login         - ensure an IAM user with login
 ```

 ### Explore a CLI Entrypoint